ouhft/COPE/docs/development.md

 # Development

-Base system is presently (Aug 2017) macOS 10.12.6 (Sierra), and I've got this environment setup in two locations so far.
+This is a fairly typical Python + Django development.
+Hosting is Linux (Ubuntu); Development is UNIX (macOS).
+Local development system is presently (Jun 2019) macOS 10.14.5 (Mojave), and CM has this environment setup in two locations so far.

-## Maintainence
+## Maintenance

 Periodically Homebrew needs updates, so copy these steps: